xuuajii/reaqtive/packages/q/README.md

 QShareCapabilityApi

-This component is needed when you wan to display in the same app Qlik Visualizations taken from 2 or more apps.
+This component is needed when you wan to display in the same React app Qlik Visualizations taken from 2 or more Qlik Sense apps.
 It wraps the Reaqtive component and provides the QCapabilityAPI context to the components downstream.
 This work around is needed to avoid to download QCapabilityAPI and AngularJS more than once.